ad-si/TaskLite/docs-source/faqs.md

 <details>
   <summary><small>Answer:</small></summary>

+I'm using it daily and it has become something like my second brain.
+Since I'm not interested in abandoning my brain, it will be maintained and further developed in the future.

 </details>

-## What happens if the company dies?
+## What happens if you die?

 <details>
   <summary><small>Answer:</small></summary>

+A good friend has access to the repository and can transfer it to the community.

 </details>